No More Heroes 2: Desperate Struggle: Plot

 Sylvia organizes a battle royale with twelve assassins, including Travis.
 After arriving at the arena, Travis witnesses all the other contestants killed off by Rank 10 Dr. Letz Shake (who was destroyed by Henry in the first game).
 Letz Shake reveals to him that he has frozen Henry in carbonite as revenge before facing Travis.
 After he destroys Letz Shake and rescues Henry, he meets up with Shinobu, who now idolizes him and calls him "Master".
 At Sylvia's request, she fought and defeated Rank 9 wealthy gunslinger Million Gunman and Rank 8 cybernetic twins New Destroy Man for Travis.
 Shinobu advances on Travis, but he turns her away because he feels "like the pervy teacher in a porno".
 Rejected, she takes her leave.

 Travis fights a grueling battle against Rank 7, the silent but honorable Ryuji.
 Travis crows triumphantly after Ryuji concedes, but Sylvia kills him in cold blood, criticizing Travis for showing mercy.
 Henry, suffering from hibernation sickness, fights Mimmy (a mixture of the anime girls and robots Travis watches) in a nightmare before awakening.
 He reconciles with Travis and kills the next three assassins for him.
 Travis fights Rank 4 Margaret Moonlight, a gothic Lolita, and Rank 3 Captain Vladimir, a missing cosmonaut, and convinces Sylvia not to destroy the latter's body after finally finding peace.
 After defeating Rank 2 ascetic Alice Twilight (or Moonlight depending on version), the penultimate assassin, he decides he is fed up with the ranked battles and the UAA.
 He berates Sylvia, insisting that assassins are human and that they should not have to die for entertainment like its some kind of video game.
 He promises to tear down the UAA after defeating Jasper.
 Sylvia arrives at Travis's motel room and sleeps with him for the second time, giving him the "Five course meal" damaging the motel in the process.

 Travis fights his way through the Pizza Bat headquarters to meet Jasper in his office.
 Jasper reveals that he was seeking revenge for his father and two brothers, the previous Pizza Bat CEOs Travis killed in the first game.
 Henry enters and helps Travis defeat him.
 After defeating his second form, Jasper becomes a giant parade balloon, which Henry refuses to fight and destroys the roof with one swipe.
-This final form is destroyed after Travis leaps out the office and slices it in half.
-Sylvia, riding Travis's motorcycle, catches him and drops him off at his motel.
+This final form is destroyed after Travis leaps out the office and slices it in half, causing it to explode.
+Sylvia, riding Travis's motorcycle, catches him as he falls and drops him off at his motel.